You’re officially a responsible adult if you’re the proud owner of a loyalty points card (or three). Congratulations!

-Over three-quarters of Albertans (78%) of Canadians believe that redeeming loyalty points is more satisfying than earning points, according to a recent survey by PC Financial Mastercard.
+Three in 10 Québécois (30%) believe that earning loyalty points is more satisfying than redeeming points, according to a recent survey by PC Financial Mastercard.
 And when you look at what customers find most satisfying about their favourite loyalty programs, it’s the dollar value of the points, and ease of earning and redeeming them.

 With that in mind, we spoke with personal finance and travel expert Barry Choi to find out how you can get the most out of your loyalty points.

 “The marketplace is changing every day and merchants are offering loyalty points or discounts as a way to reward you as a customer.
 This means you’re getting something back for being a return customer,” Choi explains He goes on to point out that this is a win-win for businesses because they can see what you bought and then entice you by offering a tailored experience with discounts or bonuses on items you’re likely to buy in the future.

 Each loyalty program out there has its own different purpose and benefits, whether for the short or long term.
 When Choi thinks of the cards in his wallet, he says the ease of earning and redeeming points is one of the reasons why he uses the PC Financial Mastercard.